BernardoOlisan/Rocket-NEAT-AI/README.md

 # Rocket-NEAT-AI
+Yeah, is not optimized.
 Rocket AI, using the NEAT algorithm for evolutionary process

 ## How to?
 We have 2 `a.exe` files.